lanl-ansi/WaterModels.jl/README.md

 ## Introduction
 WaterModels.jl is a Julia package for steady state water network optimization.
-It is designed to enable computational evaluation of emerging water network formulations and algorithms in a common platform.
+It is designed to enable computational evaluation of historical and emerging water network formulations and algorithms using a common platform.
-The code is engineered to decouple problem specifications (e.g., feasibility, network expansion) from water network formulations (e.g., mixed-integer linear, mixed-integer nonlinear).
+The software is engineered to decouple problem specifications (e.g., feasibility, network expansion) from water network optimization formulations (e.g., mixed-integer linear, mixed-integer nonlinear).
-This enables the definition of a wide variety of water network optimization formulations and their comparison on common problem specifications.
+This decoupling enables the definition of a wide variety of water network optimization formulations and their comparison on common problem specifications.

 **Core Problem Specifications**
 * Water Flow (wf)